 You can borrow equipment and technology from the Maker Space with your library card!

-Items available for check out include: iPad Minis (3rd generation), Kindle Fires (7th generation), Panasonic 4K Ultra HD camcorder, Nikon Coolpix B500 Digital Camera, two GoPro cameras with accessories, three Logitech webcams, slide converter, Apple TV, Chromecast, Sprint mobile hotspots, Snowball USB microphones, 3D Pen, and Raspberry Pi.
+Items available for check out include: iPad Minis (3rd generation), iPad Airs (1st generation), Panasonic 4K Ultra HD camcorder, Nikon Coolpix B500 Digital Camera, two GoPro cameras with accessories, slide converter, Apple TV, Chromecast, T-Mobile mobile hotspots, Snowball USB microphones, 3D Pen, and Raspberry Pi.

 The Muse laser cutter and engraver uses a laser light to cut, mark, or engrave a variety of materials including cardboard, glass, leather, and wood.
 You can buy materials from the Maker Space or bring in your own.

 To use the Muse, it costs $0.10 per minute of cutting/engraving, with most projects taking 20 minutes or less to complete.
 Price Sheet